Lessons learned about how high-touch customer onboarding goes wrong... and how to make it right.

 After interviewing more than 100 companies, the biggest barrier we’ve seen to creating an onboarding process is finding the time to do it while continuing to onboard new customers.
 Since most teams don’t realize they need a formal process until they’re feeling overwhelmed, any efforts to step away from day-to-day onboarding efforts will make them feel like they’re falling further behind.

-But an investment in a formal onboarding process is well worth it in the long run, because it will help reduce churn and allow CSMs to automate many of the processes that take time away from building relationships and driving real value.
+But an investment in a formal onboarding process is well worth it in the long run, because it will help reduce churn and allow CSMs to automate many of the processes that take time away from building ongoing relationships and driving real value.

 The second area of resistance we’ve noticed happens when CSMs feel invested in a process they have created, rather than the outcome of that process.
 When they are asked to change their onboarding process, they feel like their entire job is changing.